 The second trait is a deep-seated hatred of dogs.
 When anything that remotely resembles a dog appears on the scene, the whole herd will take the offensive.
-This instinct ensures the safety of the calves.
+This protective instinct ensures the safety of the calves.
 Unfortunately, it can also translate into some less desirable characteristics.
-For example, the Galloway can be extremely wary of anything unfamiliar, and a few cows may also bully the other calves.
+For example, the Galloway can be extremely wary of anything unfamiliar, and a few cows may also bully calves other than their own.

 The Galloway has a sound structure and a superior immune system.
 Its feet and legs are resistant to breakdowns, and its strong lungs enable it to thrive at high altitudes.
 Pinkeye is rarely an issue in this breed.